joomlatools/joomlatools-server/README.md

 ### What is Joomlatools Pages Server?

-Joomlatools Pages Server is an application server for [Joomlatools Pages](https://github.com/joomlatools/joomlatools-pages).
+Pages Server is an application server for [Joomlatools Pages](https://github.com/joomlatools/joomlatools-pages).
 It can be used both as as local development environment and/or to deploy applications in the cloud using any platform that supports Docker images, eg [Fly.io](https://fly.io/), [Google App Engine](https://cloud.google.com/appengine), [Google Cloud Run](https://cloud.google.com/run), [Digital Ocean App Plaform](https://www.digitalocean.com/products/app-platform/), [AWS Fargate](https://aws.amazon.com/fargate/), ...

 Pages Server provides a great starting point for building Joomlatools Pages applications using PHP and is supported on  macOS, Linux, and Windows (via WSL2).